ebcrowder/rust_todo/README.md

   - `docker exec -it some-postgres bash` to login to the container and access the database via `psql`

 - PostgreSQL:
-  - set up a new table:
+  - Access the running PostgreSQL DB inside the Docker container via `psql` and set up a new table:

 ```SQL
   CREATE TABLE todos (